jones-jacobj/BlogApp/Notes.md

 - MySQL
 - Spring
 - Thyme
+- Jakarta

 <u><b>Why are we using...</u></b>
 - MySQL - To allow storing of blogs and other data in a coherent and efficient way
-- Spring - To handle Java Servlets/ logic & site navigation control
+- Spring - Web project wrapper, to handle Java Servlets/ logic & site navigation control
 - Thyme - To handle presentation of html files and extend capabilities vs. JSPs
+- Jarkta - Driver to control communication between Java & MYSQL Database

 <u><b>Notes</u></b>